Oil Theft, Pollution and the Politics of Modular Refineries

 Recent pronouncements on modular refineries by the federal government have ignited excitement among youths seeking legitimate employment away from artisanal refining of crude oil.
 However, modular refineries are neither a community development alternative nor a sustainable option for addressing widespread youth unemployment.
-Social Action calls for a new conversation to identify alternatives to the destructive petroleum industry.
+Alone calls for a new conversation to identify alternatives to the destructive petroleum industry.

 The issue of modular refineries has dominated discussions on approaches for dealing with twin menace of crude oil theft and artisanal refining in the Niger Delta region of Nigeria, which contribute to the massive environmental pollution in the area.
 An estimated 400,000 barrels of crude oil is stolen daily with unaccounted volume spilling into the environment in the process of siphoning product from pipelines.
 While large-scale crude oil theft for export is carried out by internationally connected syndicates, youths that engaged in artisanal refining argue that they do so to earn a living due to lack of jobs.
 Not minding the negative economic and environmental impacts of their activities, they claim that they are only ‘collecting’ what is found in their soil and rightfully belongs to them.
 If you press further, insisting that what they are doing is stealing because it is illegal; they would reply that it is the government and international oil companies that are actually stealing oil from the region.
 They accuse the Nigerian political elites as the real thieves who share the stolen proceeds of oil in Abuja through corrupt practices leaving little or nothing for the development of the oil producing region.